 continuous curve with continuous first-order derivatives.

 Select one of the following extrapolation methods for determining the output value when the input value is outside the range specified in the argument list:

-from the edge of the interpolation region linearly.
-The slope of the
+of the interpolation region linearly.
+The slope of the linear

 extrapolation is equal to the slope of the interpolated curve at the

 of the interpolation region as a constant.
-The value
+The value of the nearest

-of the nearest extrapolation is equal to the value of the interpolated
+extrapolation is equal to the value of the interpolated curve at the

-curve at the edge of the interpolation region.
-Select this option
+edge of the interpolation region.
+Select this option to produce an

-to produce an extrapolation that does not go above the highest point
+extrapolation that does not go above the highest point in the data

 or below the lowest point in the data.